HL7/US-Core/source/pages/general-guidance.md

 If the source system does not have data for a *Must Support* data element, the data element is not present as described above.
 If the source system does not have data for a *required* data element (in other words, where the minimum cardinality is > 0), the core specification provides guidance which is summarized below:

 1. For *non-coded* data elements, use the [DataAbsentReason Extension] in the data type
-  - Use the code `unsupported` - The source system wasn't capable of supporting this element.
+  - Use the code `unknown` - The value is expected to exist but is not known.

     Example: Patient resource where the patient name is not available.